richardimaoka/alpakka-blog-post/README.md

 runnableGraph.run(materializer);
 ```

-but we'll see how it works in more detail in this section.
+but we'll see how it works in more detail as follows.

+### Details of the example

 To go through the example code, you firstly need to add following import statements,